BeerMoneyDev/nest-openapi-tools/README.md

 In alpha mode.
 Maybe pre-alpha.
 Docs coming soon.

-## CLI

-### Installation

-`npm install -g nest-aws-serverless-tools`

-### Basic Use

-#### Initialization

-In the same folder as package.json, run the following command:

-`nest-aws-serverless-tools init --type=nest-express-api`

-This script does the following:

-1. Obtains required details about your API and CloudFormation app.
-2. Scaffolds a `cfn` directory with the CloudFormation template, a bare-bones OpenApi file, a parameters file, a tags file, and a deployment script for local use (CI/CD support & documentation coming).
-Also generates a `src/lambda-entry-point.ts` file for the Lambda bootstrapping.
-3. Installs required packages to support AWS and OpenApi tooling.
-4. Configures the `deploy` and `openapi` NPM scripts.
-5. Adds configuration for the `CloudFormationLambdaParametersConfig` tool and the OpenAPI generation tool.

-## Nest Module & Tools

 #### Installation

-If you did not use the `init` process from the CLI, the tools package can be installed directly:
+If you did not use the `init` process from the `@aws-serverless-tools/cli` package, the tools package can be installed directly:

-`npm install --save nest-aws-serverless-tools`
+`npm install --save @aws-serverless-tools/cli`

 ### AwsServerlessToolsModule